bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 In this example tutorial, we will investigate the data and convert the workload so that it can be executed on the Bacalhau network, to take advantage of the distributed storage and compute resources.

 ## TD;LR
-Running oceanography dataseet with Bacalhau
+Running oceanography dataset with Bacalhau

 ## Prerequisites